 “If you correct your mind, the rest of your life will fall into place.” –Lao Tzu

-Human history has shown us that long before the dawn of modern science, our ancestors knew the power of the human mind and its strong connection to the body and our overall wellbeing.
+Long before the dawn of modern science, our ancestors knew the power of the human mind and its connection to the body and our wellbeing.
 Ancient Greeks, for instance, believed that health could be maintained by adopting a moderate and temperate lifestyle.
-Their most important priorities in life were centered on creating health, beauty and happiness.
+Their priorities were centered on creating health, beauty and happiness.

 The revered philosopher, Plato, advocated the importance of bodily exercises in developing the mind.
 Through his writings, he encouraged his people to pursue an ideal of harmonious perfection of the mind, body and psyche by taking care of their physique.
 Ancient martial artists and warriors from the Orient also understood that the gateway to a strong mind and spirit is through training their body for combat.